 For the Equipment, Ingredient, and Kitchen Prep.

-Line 2 rimless baking sheets with parchment paper.
+- Line 2 rimless baking sheets with parchment paper.
 Find your scale, 2 -3 medium mixing bowls, 3 smaller bowls for separating the eggs, your mixer, and a wire-mesh strainer or sifter.
 Prepare 2 pastry bags for piping.
 One for the macaron batter and one for the icing.
 Don't cut holes in them until they are filled.
 More piping instruction here.
+Know where you will slide the parchment paper with the hot cookies onto your counter.

-Using the small bowls, separate 5 eggs while they are cold and let them come to room temperature.
+- Using the small bowls, separate 5 eggs while they are cold and let them come to room temperature.
 This recipe won't use the yolks.
 Separate the first white into bowl 1.
 Separate the next white into bowl 2.
 Combine 2 into 1.
+Bowl 3 is for the yolks.
 You get the idea: you are just making sure you don't contaminate all the whites if you screw up an individual egg ... bad news, especially if there are only 5 eggs in the house.

 For the Cookie Shell

-Return the bowl with the powdered sugar to the scale and zero the scale.
+- Return the bowl with the powdered sugar to the scale and zero the scale.
 Re-sift the 115 grams almond flour into the powdered sugar.
 Almond flour has a tendency to coalesce into balls too big to pass through the wire mesh strainer.
 Discard the balls (because they will show up as bumps in the final cookie) and make up the couple gram difference with a little more, only-sifted-once almond flour.
 Stir to combine.
+Optional step: It's easier to mix the dry and wet ingredients in a large salad or pasta bowl, so put the almond flour and powdered sugar mixture in that bowl now.

 For the Egg White Mixture